-I was young in both mind and marriage at the time.
+I was young in both mind and (first) marriage at the time.
 I hadn’t figured out how to stand up for my dreams.
 Self-doubt was planted in me like toxic seeds and I unknowingly allowed them to take root.
-Despite a lack of full support from my partner at that time, I kept going to pursue this dream.
+Despite a lack of full support, I kept going to pursue this dream.

 If only I’d had it in myself.

-In hindsight, I suppose things work out for a reason and I went on to other pursuits (which he also fully cheered me on in), but I can’t help but think what could’ve been if I’d only believed in myself as much as he did—particularly in the face of those who doubted me.
+In hindsight, I suppose we find meaning in how things work out.
+Eventually I went on to other pursuits (which my dad and others also fully cheered me on in), but I can’t help but think what could’ve been if I’d only believed in myself as much as he had—particularly in the face of those who doubted me.

 I was heartbroken to lock that space up for the final time about a year later.

 I wrapped myself up in being busy with other things.
 I went back to work for the large natural skincare company I’d worked for before.
-I went back to graduate school eventually.
-I spent a lot of time getting back to that place in my soul that had dreamt so pure and honestly.
+I went to graduate school eventually.
+I spent a lot of time getting back to that place in my soul where I dreamed so pure and honestly.
 It’s been a slow progression, but I see this moment in my life so clearly now.
-I see that girl and that compass guiding her.
+I see that girl and that inner compass guiding her.

-Oils are a HUGE part of reawakening that part of my soul, my spirit, and my education I worked so passionately on all those years.
+Essential oils are an enormous part of reawakening that part of my soul, my spirit, and my education I worked so passionately on all those years.
 It’s never left me.
 There are so many reasons why oils are important to me, but this is a part of my “why”.